c-a-s-t-l-e/mindDump/README.md

 # mindDump

-Journals and planning are important... so why not make things easier for yourself?
+Journals are important... so why not make things easier for yourself?

 ## What's a "Mind Dump"?